wealdtech/ethdo/docs/troubleshooting.md

 # Troubleshooting

-## Compilation problems
+## Compilation problems on Linux

 ### gcc not found
 ### cannot find -lstdc++

-This is usually an error on linux systems.
 If you receive errors of this type your computer is missing some files to allow `ethdo` to build.
-To resolve this run the following command:
+To resolve this, run the following command:

 ```sh
 sudo apt install build-essential libstdc++6
 ```

 and then try to install `ethdo` again.

+## Compilation problems on Windows

+### gcc not found

+If you receive errors of this type your computer is missing some files to allow `ethdo` to build.
+To resolve this install gcc by following the instructions at http://mingw-w64.org/doku.php

 ## ethdo not found after installing